 Objectives of the Code

 This Code of Practice outlines the relationships between Distributors and Suppliers to identify and resolve situations where Unregistered Customers are identified.
-The Code describes how those Parties shall identify Unregistered Customers and deal with Customers who are identified as being Unregistered Customers in order to ensure consistency of treatment between Distributors, Suppliers and their appointed agents.
+The Code describes how those Parties shall deal with Customers who are identified as being Unregistered Customers in order to ensure consistency of treatment by Distributors, Suppliers and their appointed agents.

 Where an instance of an Unregistered Customer also involves tampering, Theft of Electricity or Theft in Conveyance, Suppliers or Distributors (as applicable) may deem it appropriate to apply the provisions of Schedule 23 Revenue Protection Code of Practice rather than this Schedule XX.

-Where an instance of an Unregistered Customer also involves a connection that has been improperly modified, for example by an unauthorised contractor or unknown third party, Distributors or Suppliers may deem it appropriate to apply the provisions of Schedule 23 Revenue Protection Code of Practice rather than this Schedule XX.
+Where an instance of an Unregistered Customer also involves a connection that has been improperly modified, for example by an unauthorised contractor or unknown third party, Distributors or Suppliers (as applicable) may deem it appropriate to apply the provisions of Schedule 23 Revenue Protection Code of Practice rather than this Schedule XX.

 High Level Principles